rickyninja/tivo-archiver/README.md

 - Same show, different region

 Being Human has US and UK versions, and I don't see anything in the tivo data to match the region.
+To work around this problem, you can configure your region in /etc/tivo-archiver.yml.
+The value for this attribute is used to match the country attribute in the tvrage api.

-Luckily Being Human already has correct episode number in tivo data (instead of the production code or incorrect data).
-Other shows may not be so lucky, but there's nothing to be done about it presently.
+If a show already has correct episode number in tivo data (instead of the production code or incorrect data), this will be used as a last resort as it tends to be less reliable.